 401k savers rejoice!
 For 2019, the maximum employee 401k contribution will increase by $500 to $19,000, from $18,500 in 2018.
 Meanwhile, the employer contribution limit also gets a $500 increase to $37,000, bringing the total annual 401k contribution limit to $56,000.

-For participants ages 50 and over, the additional “catch-up” contribution limit will stay at $6,000, a level that has stayed the same since 2015.
+For participants ages 50 and over, the additional “catch-up” contribution limit will be $6,500.
 It’s interesting the IRS doesn’t want to give older folks an incentive to save more.
-And no, the proposed 401k contribution limit of $2,400 won’t be passed.
-To dissuade people to save, when there’s already a huge retirement savings shortfall is stupid.

 Although your 401k alone will unlikely be sufficient to meet all your retirement expenses, if you max out your 401k every year, you will likely far surpass the median (~$18,000) and average (~$200,000) household retirement savings held by those between the ages of 56 – 61 today.

 Historical Maximum 401k Contribution Limits (Employee + Employer)

 Here’s an updated chart with the historical maximum 401k contribution limits.
 Notice how much more the employer can contribute to your 401k than the employee.
 When you hear about employer profit sharing or employer 401k matching, those numbers can now go up to $36,500 a year.
 It all depends on how profitable and generous your employer is.

 For example, those employers who are offering a 100% match up to $5,000 of employee contributions still have $31,500 they can contribute if they truly wanted to.
 From 2001 to 2012, I worked for a pretty generous employer who during my final five years contributed over $20,000 a year in profit sharing.